 On completion of this module the student should be able to describe the responsibility that the role of independent prescriber entails (and demonstrate and awareness of their own limitations and work within the limits of professional competence); Apply and evaluate patient assessment skills (inc. clinical assessment, history taking) and consultative skills with patient/clients, clients, parents and carers in the context of prescribing/informing diagnosis; critically appraise and apply knowledge of drug actions, use sources of information/advice and decision support systems in prescribing practice to support prescribing decisions/informing diagnosis; explain and apply the relevant legislation to the practice of nurse/midwife prescribing and practise within a framework of professional accountability and responsibility; and evaluate the influences that can affect prescribing practice and demonstrate understanding by managing prescribing practice in an ethical way.

-Module 1 - Research Methodologies and Critical Appraisal MSc teaching methods for this module are similar to the PG Diploma course modules, however it is run over 12 weeks.
+Module One - Research Methodologies and Critical Appraisal MSc teaching methods for this module are similar to the PG Diploma course modules, however it is run over 12 weeks.

 The student and tutor will interact regularly weekly on the dedicated students/tutor discussion area or through any other means of communication deemed appropriate by both parties (telephone/SKYPE/email).
 Note of any verbal communication with the tutor is recorded on the student's journal by the student.